-Requisites for Bank to overcome the rebuttable presumption of control over an enterprise: (a) provide facts sufficient to show that there is no control; and (b) submit a written commitment stating the following:
+Requisites for Bank to overcome the disclaim or rebuttable presumption of control over an enterprise: (a) provide facts sufficient to show that there is indeed no control; and (b) submit a written commitment stating the following:

-- Shares are exclusively for investment purposes; - FI-Stockholder will not serve on the Board nor will nominate any candidate to the Board; - FI-Stockholder will have limited contacts with Management; - FI-Stockholder will engage only in normal and customary transactions with the enterprise; and - FI will not pledge the shares acquired - 27.
-Related Company means another company which is: (a) its parent or holding company; (b) its subsidiary or affiliate; or (c) a corporation where a bank or its majority stockholder own such number of shares that will allow/enable him to elect at least one (1) member of the board of directors. - 28.
-Related Party Transactions are transactions or dealings with related parties of the Bank, including its trust department, regardless of whether there is a consideration.
-These cover all types of transactions both on-and off-balance sheet, and regardless of which side of the transaction/deal the bank is acting.
-These shall include, but not limited to the following: - a) Credit exposures and claims and write-offs; - b) Investments and/or subscriptions for debt/equity issuances; - c) Consulting, professional, agency and other service arrangements/contracts; - d) Purchases and sales of assets, including transfer of technology and intangible items (e.g., research and development, trademarks and license agreements); - e) Construction arrangements/contracts;

-- f) Lease arrangements/contracts;

-- g) Trading and derivative transactions;

-- h) Borrowings, commitments, fund transfers and guarantees;

-- i) Sale, purchase or supply of any goods or materials; and

-- j) Establishment of joint venture entities
+- Shares owned or held are exclusively for investment purposes; - FI-Stockholder will not serve on the Board of Directors nor will nominate any candidate to the Board or otherwise seek board representation; - FI-Stockholder will have only limited contacts with Bank Management that are customary for interested shareholders; - FI-Stockholder will engage only in normal and customary transactions with the enterprise; and - FI will not pledge the shares acquired to secure a loan with any institution.

+- 30. Related Company means another company which is: (a) its parent or holding company; (b) its subsidiary or affiliate; or (c) a corporation where a bank or its majority stockholder own such number of shares that will allow/enable him to elect at least one (1) member of the board of directors. - 31.
+Related Party Transactions a transfer of resources, services or obligations between a reporting entity and a related party, regardless of whether a price is charged.
+It should be interpreted broadly to include not only transactions that are entered into with related parties, but also outstanding transactions that are entered into with an unrelated party that subsequently becomes a related party.
+RPTs shall also refer to transactions or dealings with related parties of the Bank, including its trust department regardless of whether or not a price is charged.
+These shall include, but not limited to the following: - a) On- and off-balance sheet credit exposures and claims and write-offs; - b) Investments and/or subscriptions for debt/equity issuances; - c) Consulting, professional, agency and other service arrangements/contracts; - d) Purchases and sales of assets, including transfer of technology and intangible items (e.g., research and development, trademarks and license agreements); - e) Construction arrangements/contracts; - f) Lease arrangements/contracts; - g) Trading and derivative transactions; - h) Borrowings, commitments, fund transfers and guarantees; - i) Sale, purchase or supply of any goods or materials; and - j) Establishment of joint venture entities

-RPTs include outstanding transactions that were entered into with an unrelated party that subsequently becomes a related party.
+RPTs shall be interpreted broadly to include not only transactions that are entered into with related parties but also outstanding transactions that were entered into with an unrelated party that subsequently becomes a related party.